Advice for getting along with your kids

 Short maxims: Early on for some safety things, Jeff and I developed short catchphrases that we used a lot (“Hold hands in the street”, “No plastic bags on heads.”
 At least once we’d give a longer explanation, to be sure the child understands the reason for the rule, but we don’t give the explanation every time.
 A twenty-month-old won’t develop full empathy for a cat’s experience from “how would you like it if someone did that to you” lectures, but it is realistic for them to mostly obey the maxim “Tails are no.”

 There are other times you can explain concepts like “Plastic bags across your face can make it so you can’t breathe, and if you can’t breathe you will die” and “It hurts the cat when you pull her tail.”
-But for young kids I think they’re best done at another time, not when feelings are high.
+But for young kids I think they’re best done at another time, even a few minutes later, not when feelings are high.

 One we still use a lot, when our older kids are roughhousing: